My wife has a very good oral hygiene as she always does what is generally recommended to keep her teeth clean, healthy and white.

 9. Teeth Whitening Strips

-I personally like this whitening product not only for the ease to use it, but also for the results you may get.
+I personally like this whitening product (Check my favorite Whitestrip Here on Amazon) not only for the ease to use it, but also for the results you may get.

 Indeed, the results are almost professional if not completely so and you could reach them in the timespan of few weeks.